processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

+---
+search:
+  boost: 1
+---

 # API Reference

-> This section describes API commands of ejabberd [24.07](../../archive/24.07/index.md).
+> This section describes API commands of ejabberd [24.10](../../archive/24.10/index.md).
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).
 The commands that changed in this version are marked with 🟤.